GMOD/jb2profile/README.md

 - igvjs - a create-react-app with igv package from npm installed
 - jbrowse-web-1.6.5 - stock
 - jbrowse-web-1.6.7 - stock
+- jbrowse-web-1.6.9 - stock
-- jb2 v1.6.7+optim - modest optimizations from https://github.com/GMOD/jbrowse-components/pull/2809
+- jbrowse-web-1.7.4 - stock
-- jb2 v1.6.7+noserial - removes serialization across webworker which removes ability to click on features, and is just here to demonstrate the overhead of serialization
+- jb2 noserial - removes serialization across webworker which removes ability to click on features, and is just here to demonstrate the overhead of serialization
 - jb2 embedded lgv - a create-react-app with @jbrowse/react-linear-genome-view

 ## Notes

-- thse tests are all chrome based (using puppeteer library for automation), running same on firefox or safari may be slower (especially on jbrowse-web)
+- these tests are all chrome based (using puppeteer library for automation), running same on firefox or safari may be slower (especially on jbrowse-web)
 - these benchmarks are not comprehensive, and just a taste of some small examples on simulated data on volvox

 ### Platform